Interested-Guy/tango_with_django_th/README.md

 # tango_with_django_th
-An implementation of the Tango_With_Django website. whose description is provided in the link below. https://www.tangowithdjango.com/
+An implementation of the Tango_With_Django website whose description is provided in the link below. https://www.tangowithdjango.com/